 One of the quotes from the story says a lot:

 “Some of the coolest guys I’ve ever met in this industry say, ‘Let me tell you a secret, Gary: low-cost index funds,’ ” he said.
 “They’re like, ‘Don’t invest in our stuff.
 Just low-cost index funds’.”

 What does the data say?

-The ultra-high-net-worth investor — someone with $30 million or more in assets — is able to significantly outperform the high-net-worth investor.
-Data from KKR shows that ultra-high-net-worth investors were able to generate average returns of between 8.8% and 12.4%, while high-net-worth investors generated returns between 2.5% and 5.4%.
+The ultra-high-net-worth investor — someone with $30 million or more in assets — can outperform the high-net-worth investor significantly.
+Data from KKR shows that ultra-high-net-worth investors could generate average returns of between 8.8% and 12.4%, while high-net-worth investors generated returns between 2.5% and 5.4%.